Immigration Psychological Evaluation Pricing

 Quick answer

 Flat fees range from $1,500 to $2,500 depending on case type.
 Asylum, VAWA, and T-visa are $2,000 each.
 U-visa is $1,800.
 Extreme hardship waivers (I-601 / I-601A) and cancellation of removal are $2,500 each.
 N-648 disability waivers and competency evaluations are $1,500 each.
 Standard turnaround is 5-7 business days; priority rush (3 days) adds 50%; emergency rush (24 hours) adds 100%.
-Spanish interpretation included at no extra cost.
+Spanish interpretation available if needed.
 Schedule an evaluation or call (818) 351-3354.

 Standard flat fees by case type